List of India Test cricket records: Greatest win margins (by innings)

 The fifth Test of the 1938 Ashes series at The Oval saw England win by an innings and 579 runs, the largest victory by an innings in Test cricket history.
 The largest victory for India, which is the 12th largest, is their win against West Indies in the first Test of the 2018–19 tour at the Saurashtra Cricket Association Stadium, where the hosts won by an innings and 272 runs.

 Greatest win margins (by runs)

-The greatest winning margin by runs in Test cricket was England's victory over Australia by 675 runs in the first Test of the 1928–29 Ashes series.
-The largest victory recorded by India, which is the 20th largest victory, is the final Test of New Zealand's 2021 tour of India by 372 runs.
+The largest victory recorded by India, the 8th largest overall, is the third Test of England's 2024 tour of India by 434 runs.

 Greatest win margins (by 10 wickets)

-India have won a Test match by a margin of 10 wickets on 8 occasions.
+India have won a Test match by a margin of 10 wickets on 9 occasions.

 Narrowest win margins (by runs)

-India's narrowest win by runs was against Australia in the fourth Test of the 2004 Border-Gavaskar Trophy at Wankhede Stadium.
-Set 107 runs for victory in the final innings, Australia were bowled all out for 93 to give victory to India by thirteen runs.
-This was the equal sixteen-narrowest win in Test cricket, with the narrowest being the West Indies' one-run win over Australia in 1993.
+India's narrowest win by runs was against England in the fifth Test of the 2025 Anderson-Tendulkar Trophy at The Oval.
+Set 374 runs for victory in the final innings, England were bowled all out for 367 to give victory to India by six runs.
+This was the equal eight-narrowest win in Test cricket, with the narrowest being the West Indies' one-run win over Australia in 1993 and New Zealand over England in 2023.